ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/index.md

 5. **Medium-Priority Features Implementation**: All medium-priority features have been implemented: About page, cBioPortal browser, Dropbox integration, ISA browser, Map visualization, Microsoft Graph integration, Microsoft Graph exploration, Ontology browser, and User preferences.
 6. **Low-Priority Features Implementation**: All seven low-priority features have been implemented: Analytics dashboard with comprehensive tracking and visualization capabilities, Chat interface with retrieval-augmented generation capabilities, Feedback collection, Instructor page, Observation page, Survey page, and Workshop page.
 7. **UI Component Enhancements**: Enhanced UI components have been implemented with HTMX for dynamic updates, Alpine.js for client-side interactivity, rich preview capabilities for various file types, and responsive design for all components.
-8. **Testing Implementation**: Unit tests have been created for all implemented API endpoints, end-to-end tests have been implemented for critical paths, and performance benchmarks have been conducted.
+8. **Testing Implementation**: Unit tests have been created for all implemented API endpoints, end-to-end tests have been implemented for critical paths (including File Explorer and Connect page workflows), performance benchmarks have been conducted with visualizations of improvements, and a comprehensive usability testing plan has been created.

 The current implementation status shows:
 - 5 high-priority pages have been fully implemented in Flask (connect, dashboard, file browser, explore, plugin connect)